xpliq/Rubiks-Cube-Scrambler-and-Timer/README.md

 # Rubiks-Cube-Scrambler-and-Timer
-Program for generating random Rubik's Cube Scrambles as well as a timer functionality to track your solving speeds.
+Java Program for generating random Rubik's Cube Scrambles as well as a timer functionality to track your solving speeds.

 SCRAMBLE LOGIC